Not to be confused with blinker fluid, which needs to be changed every five years or fifty thousand miles, whichever comes first.

 Today's songs that I would like to share with you are both good for playing loudly with the windows down.
 I have tested this myself and can confirm.
 That said, I should also note that the first of these songs made me inadvertently drive faster when I turned it up.

 This was one of (if not the) first songs that I wrote when I picked up solo songwriting again about five and a half years ago.
 It's still one of my favorite songs to play.
 It's called Gravel Roads, from my 2017 album Weather Patterns.
 It's about the unexpected places that life takes us and the winding, often bumpy roads that take us there.
+[In reference to the article above, this song also features a progression that was born in Micronesia.]

 The chorus goes like this: